landao-xyz/FunC_base_course/Milestone: Step 1/Step_1_report.md

   <tr>
    <td>2
    </td>
    <td>Understanding the concept of account.
 In-depth concept of the account a.k.a wallet/contract.
-Customization possiblities that enable variaty of custom financial services as well as whole new entities, such as jettons.</td>
+Customization possibilities that enable a variety of custom financial services as well as whole new entities, such as jettons.</td>
    <td>10-12 minutes
    </td>
   <td>Oleg